 Restricted Securities.
-The Fund may invest up to 15% of its net assets in securities for which the markets are restricted.
+The Fund is not subject to an independent limitation on the amount it may invest in securities for which the markets are restricted.
 Restricted securities include securities whose disposition is subject to substantial legal or contractual restrictions.
 The sale of restricted securities often requires more time and results in higher brokerage charges or dealer discounts and other selling expenses than the sale of securities eligible for trading on national securities exchanges or in the over-the-counter markets.
 Restricted securities may sell at a price lower than similar securities that are not subject to restrictions on resale.
 Securities freely saleable among qualified institutional investors under special rules adopted by the SEC may be treated as liquid if they satisfy liquidity standards established by the Board.
-The continued liquidity of such securities is not as well assured as that of publicly traded securities, and accordingly the Board will monitor their liquidity.
-At December 31, 2024, the Fund did not hold restricted securities.
+The continued liquidity of such securities is not as well assured as that of publicly traded securities, and, accordingly, the Board will monitor their liquidity.
+At December 31, 2024, the Fund did not hold any restricted securities.